3kori/frontend-mentor-projects/nft-preview-card-component-main/README.md

 ### Continued development

-I will continue polishing on css layout, and value & units concepts.
+I will continue polishing on css responsive design concepts.

 ### Useful resources

 - [MDN Web Docs](https://developer.mozilla.org/en-US/) - This is an reference point which helped me finally understand flexbox and positioning.
-I'd recommend it to anyone still learning this concept.
-- [FlexboxFroggy](https://flexboxfroggy.com/) - This is a fun interactive game which helped me finally understand flexbox.
 I'd recommend it to anyone still learning this concept.

 ## Author